mathigon/textbooks/content/sequences/content.md

   third month, and so on.
 Every month, he receives $1 more than in the previous one.
 * Anna receives 1¢ in the first month, 2¢ in the second month

-So on the thirtieth day, you get 229 pennies, which is 536,870,912 pennies, or $5,368,709.12.
-That’s a lot more than a million dollars, even just counting the amount you get on that one day!

-A geometric sequence is a sequence of numbers in which each number in the sequence is found by multiplying the previous number by a fixed amount called the common ratio.
-In other words, the ratio between any term and the term before it is always the same.
-In the previous example the common ratio was 2, as the number of pennies doubled each day.

-The common ratio, r, in any geometric sequence can be found by dividing any term by the preceding term.

 ---
 > id: millionaire-1